aws-samples/aws-get-started-workshop/content/03-preprod-prod/_index.md

 {{% /comment %}}

 {{% notice note %}}
-**Review Note:** The pre-production test and production envrionment section is only sketched out topically at this stage.
+**Review Note:** The pre-production test and production environment section is only sketched out topically at this stage.
 We expect to begin addressing this section after drafting the higher priority [Development Fast Follow Capabilities]({{< relref "02-dev-fast-follow" >}}) section.
 If you have comments and suggestions about this guide, see [Contributing]({{< relref "03-contributors" >}}).
 {{% /notice %}}

-Once you've established your initial foundation and delivered the initial set of development environments to teams, your next step is to expand your foundation by introducting a set of capabilities that organizations typically require before moving workloads into production.
+Once you've established your initial foundation and delivered the initial set of development environments to teams, your next step is to expand your foundation by introducing a set of capabilities that organizations typically require before moving workloads into production.

 [![Initial Pre-Production Test and Production Environments in Single AWS Region](/images/03-preprod-prod/initial-foundation-preprod-prod-single-region.png)](/images/03-preprod-prod/initial-foundation-preprod-prod-single-region.png)